HHS-AHRQ/MEPS/Analyzing_MEPS_with_R/Analyzing_MEPS_with_R.md

                      hhexp13  = HHAEXP13 + HHNEXP13 + VISEXP13 + OTHEXP13)
 ```

+### svyratio
 Up until now, we've been running survey functions to estimate means, totals, etc., but we've only been printing that information to the R console, rather than storing those estimates.

-Here, we create the variable **pct\_TOS** to store the estimates from the **svyratio** function, which is calculating the percentage distribution of expenditures by type of service.
+Here, we create the variable `pct\_TOS` to store the estimates from the `svyratio` function, which is calculating the percentage distribution of expenditures by type of service.

 ``` r
 pct_TOS = svyratio(~IPTEXP13 + ambexp13 + RXEXP13 + DVTEXP13 + hhexp13,